-Certain of the Fund's derivative instruments contain provisions that require the Fund to maintain a predetermined level of (net assets, capital), and/or provide limits regarding the decline of the Fund's (net asset value, partners' capital).
+Certain of the Fund's derivative instruments contain provisions that require the Fund to maintain a predetermined level of (net assets, capital), and/or provide limits regarding the decline of the Fund's (net asset value, capital).
 If the Fund was to violate such provisions, the counterparties to the derivative instruments could request immediate payment or demand immediate collateralization on derivative instrument in net liability positions.
-The aggregate fair value of all derivative instruments with credit-risk related contingent features that are in a liability position on December 31, 20xx is \$XX million for which the Fund has posted collateral of \$XX million in the normal course of business.
-If the credit-risk-related contingent features underlying these agreements were triggered on December 31, 20XX, the Fund would be required to post an additional \$XX million of collateral to its Your Experit Advise counterparts.
+The aggregate fair value of all derivative instruments with creditrisk related contingent features that are in a liability position on December 31, 20XX is \$XX million for which the Fund has posted collateral of \$XX million in the normal course of business.
+If the creditrisk-related contingent features underlying these agreements were triggered on December 31, 20XX, the Fund would be required to post an additional \$XX million of collateral to its counterparts.